 - an application for administrative assessment has been made by the parent and given to the Registrar by the overseas authority, and the parent consents to the overseas authority objecting on his or her behalf.

 A person cannot object about service provision or the legislation.
-DHS's complaints policy applies to those cases.
+Services Australia's complaints policy applies to those cases.

 Within 28 days (or 90 days for residents of reciprocating jurisdictions)

 An objection to a decision must be lodged within 28 days of the day that the parent was served with written notice of that decision (CSRC Act section 81(1)).
 If the decision is an appealable collection refusal (4.1.3) decision, the payee may object to it within 28 days of the date they first became aware of the decision (CSRC Act section 81(2)).

 The period for lodging an objection to any decision is extended from 28 days to 90 days for a parent who is resident overseas in a reciprocating jurisdiction (1.6.3) while the other parent resides in Australia (CSRC Act section 81(3)).